MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/scale.md

 The fourth `Scale` method will be described shortly.

 The **Basic Scale** page demonstrates the `Scale` method.
-The [**BasicScalePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/BasicScalePage.xaml) XAML file contains two `Slider` elements that let you select horizontal and vertical scaling factors between 0 and 10.
+The [**BasicScalePage.xaml**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/BasicScalePage.xaml) file contains two `Slider` elements that let you select horizontal and vertical scaling factors between 0 and 10.
 The [**BasicScalePage.xaml.cs**](https://github.com/xamarin/xamarin-forms-samples/blob/master/SkiaSharpForms/Demos/Demos/SkiaSharpFormsDemos/Transforms/BasicScalePage.xaml.cs) code-behind file uses those values to call `Scale` before displaying a rounded rectangle stroked with a dashed line and sized to fit some text in the upper-left corner of the canvas:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)